sahil-rawat/sahil-rawat.github.io/_posts/2021-07-27-INTRO-TO-C-X.md

     }
 ```

 Those two middle arguments to fwrite() are pretty odd.
-But basically what we want to tell the function is, "We have items that are *this* big, and we want to write *that* many of them."
+But basically what we want to tell the function is, “We have items that are *this* big, and we want to write *that* many of them.”
 This makes it convenient if you have a record of a fixed length, and you have a bunch of them in an array.
 You can just tell it the size of one record and how many to write.

 In the example above, we tell it each record is the size of a char, and we have 6 of them as computed by sizeof bytes.